-Students may convert a completed Certificate or Diploma to a master’s degree if they subsequently acquire an undergraduate degree from an accredited college or university by submitting an official transcript documenting the completed undergraduate degree program and conferral date, along with the applicable fee.
+Students may convert a completed Diploma to a master’s degree if they subsequently acquire an undergraduate degree from an accredited college or university by submitting an official transcript documenting the completed undergraduate degree program and conferral date, along with the applicable fee.

-Students who have completed the MATS or MAPM degree and seek the equivalent of a Master of Divinity degree may enroll in the Diploma in Theology (MDiv Equivalence) program to complete the final 24 hours needed to earn the equivalent of a 72 hour MDiv program.
+Students who have completed the MATS or MAPM degree and seek the equivalent of a Master of Divinity degree may enroll in the Diploma in Divinity (MDiv Equivalence) program to complete the final 24 hours needed to earn the equivalent of a 72 hour MDiv program.

 The MDiv is the professional degree that traditionally prepares graduates to serve in ordained ministry and is required by many denominations for ordination.
 The MDiv provides a balanced curriculum with courses in biblical studies, theology and church history, and the practice of ministry.